 Open days: SWMTC holds Open Days for prospective ordinands, which provide an opportunity to see SWMTC at work and to chat to existing students and staff.
 Please contact the Training Coordinator and Administrator on email@example.com for details of our next Open Day.

-Entry requirements: Students will usually have a degree or equivalent.
-You may be asked to study New Encounters in Theology modules during the selection process.
+Entry requirements: You may be asked to study New Encounters in Theology modules during the selection process.
 In the Diocese of Exeter, the Diocesan Director of Ordinands may recommend the Foundations in Christian Ministry year to those exploring ordained ministry.

-Fees: For Church of England ordination candidates, the Ministry Division of the Archbishops’ Council covers all pre-ordination training fees, and provides a book grant and travel expenses.
+Fees: For Church of England ordination candidates, the National Ministry Development Team of the Archbishops’ Council covers all pre-ordination training fees, and provides a book grant and travel expenses.

 “I could not have contemplated training in a college because of my family and work circumstances at the time, so training on a regional course was ideal for me.
 I am able to train, work, see my family and keep in touch with my home church all at the same time, which means that I can keep a sense of reality while I am training.
 One of the great advantages of SWMTC over college courses is the variety of churchmanship and styles which we are exposed to – we work with and learn from each other and I believe leave the course with a rounded and wide formation for ministry.
 The balance between practical and theoretical learning is just about right… I feel I have made many friends over the three years and the staff have been supportive and challenging at the same time.
 SWMTC is a real family community which its students value for the rest of their ministry.”